FHIR/FSHSchool/content/docs/SUSHI/API/_index.md

 `options` - An object which can have any combination of the following attributes:
 * `canonical` - A string used to specify the canonical URL.
 * `version` - A string used to specify the version.
 * `fhirVersion` - A string used to specify the version of FHIR to use.
+Note that SUSHI only supports FHIR R4 and R5.
 * `dependencies` - An array of objects used to specify dependencies required for processing the FSH.
 Each object should have a `packageId` and `version`, and optionally a `uri`.
 * `logLevel` - A string that specifies what level of logging to use when processing FSH.
 Options are `silent`, `debug`, `info`, `warn`, and `error`.